sprocketsullivan/Boxplot/chapter1.md

 `@instructions`
-We have created the variable my.data in the workspace.
+We have created the variable my.data (a data.frame) in the workspace.
 Use `summary()` to look at its structure.
 Calculate the mean ($\mu$) of volume in the my.data dataframe.
-Use `aggregate()` to calculate the mean for each give gender.
+Use `aggregate()` to calculate the mean for each gender.
 Do the same for the standard deviation ($\sigma$).

 `@sample_code`